Stop improvising. Start stabilizing.

 Week 1: Stabilize & Tell the Truth

-1. Environment Reset: Remove all substances and gear.
-Clean your bedroom, this makes a big difference.
+- Environment Reset: Remove all substances and gear.
+Clean your bedroom (this makes a big difference).
 Stock up on hydration, healthy food, and supplements.

-2. Line Up 3 Contacts: Find people you can trust that will hold you accountable, such as a coach/sponsor/pastor/mentor, a sober peer, and a clinician (if applicable).
+- Line Up 3 Contacts: Find people you can trust who will hold you accountable.
+A coach, sponsor, pastor, or mentor.
+A sober peer.
+A clinician (if applicable).

-3. Attend 3 Meetings: (AA/SMART/online meetings/etc.) Introduce yourself and be honest.
+- Attend 3 Meetings: AA, SMART, online meetings, or similar.
+Introduce yourself and be honest.
 This doesn’t have to be forever, but for this phase it’s critical.

 Week 2: Shadow and the Subconscious

-2. 2 active imagination dialogues with “the part that uses”
+- 2 active imagination dialogues with “the part that uses.”

-3. look for recurring emotions, images, and protective strategies
+- Look for recurring emotions, images, and protective strategies.

-4. practice interpretation hygiene: track patterns, don’t turn every dream into an Egyptian prophecy
+- Practice dream hygiene: track patterns, don’t turn every dream into an Egyptian prophecy.

-1. Meaning Project (15 min daily): Work on a project related to service/being useful, creative project, fitness-with-a-purpose, or faith.
+- Meaning Project (15 min daily): Work on a project related to service, a creative project, fitness-with-a-purpose, or faith.

-4. Mindfulness: track mood before and after helping someone else; before and meditation; before and after prayer.
+- Mindfulness Journal: track mood before and after helping someone else.
+Before and after meditation.
+Before and after prayer.
 Please do all 3 of these activities.
+Seriously, do this even if it feels silly.
+It’s only for one week.

 Week 4: The Sacred and Integration

-1. name the dragon: say your hardest truth out loud to a trusted person
+- Name the dragon: say your hardest truth out loud to a trusted person.

-3. write a goodbye letter to the behavior
+- Write a goodbye letter to the behavior.

-4. repeat your identity line morning and night
+- Repeat your identity line morning and night.

 This is a timeless tool for reprogramming your subconscious.
-Repeat this line with strong emotion every morning upon waking and every night before sleeping.
+Repeat your identity line with strong emotion every morning upon waking and every night before sleeping.
 You are creating new neural pathways in your brain.

 Beyond 30 Days